 After 3 months of Lean implementation of IT processes, great achievements were made which included:

-Calls handled by Telecom team was reduced from 380 per month to 121 as fewer issues occurred in IT processes.
+- Calls handled by communications team was reduced from 380 per month to 121 as fewer issues occurred in IT processes

-The pilot Lean project in IT processes demonstrated how Lean can work in the business process and create a Lean awareness among IT processes and build a greater foundation for further improvements.
+The pilot Lean project in IT processes demonstrated how Lean can work across business processes and create a Lean awareness among IT processes and build a greater foundation for further improvements.